 The most common aeration system is an air stone and pump.
 The air stone, much like those found in home aquariums, is placed in the water and connected to an air pump outside the reservoir.
 The pump pushes air through the stone, which blows out tiny bubbles to distribute oxygen through the water.

 It is essential to the health of the plants that their roots are oxygenated.
-In traditional gardening and active hydro systems, this is accomplished partially by letting the roots dry out in between watering.
-Active systems also use air stones to oxygenate the water, but in a Wick set-up, the aeration system is especially important because the roots never have a chance to dry out completely.
+In traditional gardening and active hydro systems, this is accomplished partially by letting the roots dry out in between waterings.
+Active systems also use air stones to oxygenate the water, but in a Wick setup, the aeration system is especially important because the roots never have a chance to dry out completely.

 The wicks are inserted into the grow tray through small holes.
-You may want to add either a rubber connector or make sure the holes are slightly smaller than the wicks to prevent any grow media from falling through the holes.
+You may want to either add a rubber connector or make sure that the holes are slightly smaller than the wicks to prevent any growing media from falling through the holes.